LangStream/documentation/configuration-resources/data-storage/pinecone.md

 ### Connecting to Pinecone.io

-In order to use Pinecone.io as a vector database you have to create a "vector-database" resource in your configuration.yaml file.
+To use Pinecone.io as a vector database, create a "vector-database" resource in your configuration.yaml file.

 ```yaml
 resources: